Ahmid/TwitterFeedMonitor/README.md

 ### Description
 The client is a Node.js script that pull the Twitter feed stream and send it over for NER analysis.

-### How to install
+#### Deploying the app
-- Create a **[Twitter APP](https://apps.twitter.com/)** with a name of your choice
+1. Create a **[Twitter APP](https://apps.twitter.com/)** with a name of your choice
-- Create a file in the same repository with the name api-keys (/Client/api-keys)
+2. Create a file in the same repository with the name api-keys (/Client/api-keys)
-- Insert the Twitter App Keys in the file with the below format:
+3. Insert the Twitter App Keys in the file with the below format:

 ```Javascript
 module.exports.twitterKeys = {